reidmorrison/symmetric-encryption/README.md

 in a header on the file in encrypted form using the current global key/cipher.

 The ActiveRecord attr_encrypted method supports the :random_iv => true option.
-Similarly for Mongoid the :random_iv => true option can be added.
+Similarly for MongoMapper and Mongoid the :random_iv => true option can be added.

 Note that encrypting the same input string with the same key and :random_iv => true option will result in different encrypted output every time it is encrypted.